Naveen-7000/Naveen-7000/README.md

 <h3 align="left">💫 About me</h3>
 <hr/>

--👯 I’m looking to collaborate on open source projects
+-👯 I’m looking to collaborate on open-source projects

--🤝 I’m looking for new opportunities and open for any feedback
+-🤝 I’m looking for new opportunities and am open to any feedback

--🌱 I’m currently improving my skill on TypeScript and DSA
+-🌱 I’m currently improving my skills in TypeScript and DSA

 -💬 Ask me about Frontend dev and tech trend